wshropshire/misfit/README.md

 It is aimed at the chromosomal genes behind intrinsic antimicrobial resistance mechanisms in Enterobacterales with a special emphasis on beta-lactam resistance (e.g., PBPs, porins and their regulators, efflux systems, AmpC regulation and iron-uptake receptors).
-Nevertheless, misfit can be adapted for an drug-bug combination of interest by curating your own misfit database (misfit-db).
+Nevertheless, misfit can be adapted for any drug-bug combination of interest by curating your own misfit database (misfit-db).

 ---